Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 ```

 > ### `QueryBuilder.cs` and `MutationBuilder.cs`
-> - TBH, both query and mutation doesn't seem to relate to stored-Procedure, but it can be any of the two: Query/Mutation.
-But for now we are considering it to be a query type.
+> - TBH, both query and mutation doesn't seem to relate to stored-Procedure, but every GraphQL request has to be one of the two: Query/Mutation.
+> - Q. How the engine will know if a stored-procedure is Query or Mutation?
+> - If any roles in the permission has only READ access, then it's a Query, else Mutation.
+> #### Query
 > - It will have a method called `GenerateStoredProcedureQuery` to create the graphql schema for our Stored Procedure.
 > - The above method will be similar to `GenerateByPKQuery`,only difference will be that we will use parameters instead of primary keys.
 > - it will contain the input fields, i.e. parameters in case of Stored Procedure.